ghraka/rumbl/README.md

 # Rumbl

-Rumbl is a phoniex project from the book Programming Phoenix book
+Rumbl is a phoniex project from the book Programming Phoenix.

 To clone this repo: `git clone https://github.com/ghraka/rumbl.git`